Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

 <li>As noted earlier, the performance was comparable to that of established
 tools.
 Therefore, it seemed unnecessary to use more complex methods, whose limitations might also be harder to understand.</li>
-<li>Established methods require parameter tuning (Janssen, 2023).
+<li>Methods for AGE correction require parameter tuning (Janssen, 2023).
-However, the computational cost of filtering ambient genes based on a ranked list is lower than running correction tools multiple times.
+The computational cost of filtering ambient genes based on a ranked list is lower than running correction tools multiple times.
 Ultimately, testing just two or three different numbers of blacklisted ambient genes sufficed for me.</li>